jaydengrunge/quori/README.md

 ### **Packages**
 - **person_detection**:
   - Nodes for detecting people using laser scans and point clouds, including clustering and filtering.
-  - Includes utilities for detecting the closest person and publishing their location.
+  - Includes utilities for detecting the closest person and publishing their location, and turning to face them.
   - Configurable via launch files and RViz visualization.

 - **ros2_teleop**:
   - Teleoperation utilities for controlling the Quori robot.
   - Provides nodes for sending velocity commands and interacting with the robot's base controller.
+  - Code updated for ROS 2 allowing for easy editing and greater capability.

 ---